A fortnight ago I became one of the forgotten people of this world, and now I hate everything I have become, a reality TV watcher.

 Writhing in physical agony from the gastro, all I wanted was to curl up and die while streaming movies, shows, sports and clips of other people hurting themselves, but no, I was cast down to the world of free-to-air.

-Like a poorly wrapped kebab, my life swiftly unravelled as I blindly flicked from channel to channel questioning what has become of the world.
+Like a poorly wrapped kebab, my life quickly unravelled, as I blindly flicked from channel to channel questioning what has become of society.

-Forget gastro, the real illness is knowing, or rather caring, about who is going to win Survivor (Luke), or wasting valuable minutes of my life considering which ill-adjusted blonde the Bachelor should choose, and even watching Question Time in parliament - the horror.
+Forget gastro, the real illness is knowing, or rather caring, about who is going to win Survivor (Luke), or wasting valuable minutes of my life considering which ill-adjusted blonde the Bachelor should choose (Chelsie), and even watching Question Time in parliament - the horror.